Company (2002 film): Box office

 Company was made on a production budget of ₹70 million.
 It opened to 100 per cent occupancy in Mumbai and grossed ₹11.8 million on its opening day.
 It went on to collect ₹111 million worldwide, which included ₹60.1 million from the Indian box office, in its first week.
 The film's first-week theatre occupancy was 87 per cent in Delhi, Punjab, Hyderabad, and Nagpur.
 In its entire run, Company grossed ₹238 million in India and ₹250 million worldwide.

 Awards

 At the 48th Filmfare Awards, Company won six awards: the Best Supporting Actor and Best Male Debut for Oberoi; Critics Award for Best Actor for Devgn (also for the film The Legend of Bhagat Singh) and Critics Award for Best Actress for Koirala; and the Best Story and Best Dialogue for Sahni.
-At the 4th IIFA Awards, the film won four awards: Best Supporting Actor for Mohanlal; Best Story for Jaideep Sahni; Best Editing for Chandan Arora and Best Action for Allan Amin.
+At the 4th IIFA Awards, the film won four awards: Best Supporting Actor for Vivek oberoi; Best Story for Jaideep Sahni; Best Editing for Chandan Arora and Best Action for Allan Amin.